 In addition to causing horrible wounds, the following complications frequently occur when healthcare workers fail to follow the medical safety rules and patients develop bedsores:

-- Cancer: Another, albeit more rare, complication from bedsores is the development of a type of squamous cell carcinoma.
+Cancer: Another, albeit rarer, complication from bedsores is the development of a type of squamous cell carcinoma.
 This aggressive cancer can develop in chronic, non-healing wounds, and typically requires prompt surgical intervention.